Sadat-Shakeeb/IPL-Data-Analysis-Using-Python-Libraries/README.md

 Matches Dataset: Contains detailed records of each match played.

-Deliveries Dataset (if applicable): Provides ball-by-ball details for granular analysis.
+Deliveries Dataset : Provides ball-by-ball details for granular analysis.

-Note: Ensure compliance with data usage policies when handling and sharing the datasets.
+# Note: Ensure compliance with data usage policies when handling and sharing the datasets.
+# Note: Dataset link is provided in respective .ipynb file accordingly

-# Sample Analytical Questions
+# Sample Analytical Questions On IPL Matches Dataset
 1. Player with Most Appearances in Final Matches Identified the player who has featured in the most IPL final matches, highlighting consistent performers who have made significant impacts in crucial games.